bochf/discrete/homework5/answers.md

 (e) Find the siblings of f and of h.

 ### SOLUTION
-(a) The children of d are h and i, the child of e is j.
+(a) The children of d are h and i, and the child of e is j.
-(b) The ancestors of c are a and b, the ancestors of j are a, b, c, and e.
+(b) The ancestors of c are a and b, and the ancestors of j are a, b, c, and e.
 (c) The descendants of c are e, f, g, and j, the descendant of e is j.
 (d) The terminal vertices are f, g, h, i, and j.
-(e) The siblings of f are e and g, the sibling of h is i.
+(e) The siblings of f are e and g, and the sibling of h is i.

 ---

-### 8. draw a graph having the given properties or explain why no such graph exists.
+### 8. Draw a graph having the given properties or explain why no such graph exists.
 (a) Tree; all vertices of degree 2
 (b) Acyclic; four edges, six vertices

 ### SOLUTION

-(a) A tree with all vertices of degree 2 does not exists because all the terminal vertices of a tree has degree 1.
+(a) A tree with all vertices of degree 2 does not exist because all the terminal vertices of a tree have degree 1.
 (b)

 ![9.2.24](./9.2.24.png)